The combinatorics of the colliding bullets problem: Introduction

 are measurable.
 Indeed, a bullet does not survive forever if it is hit before time $m$ for some $m\in \N$; on the other hand, since the speeds are non-negative, the fact that bullet $i\le m$ is hit before time $m$ only depends on the bullets shot before time $m$ (see also Section~\ref{sec:yiluyi}).

-Finally, let us mention that \citet*{DyJuKiRa2016a} have recently proved that in the case where the law of the speeds is concentrated on a finite set in $(0,\infty)$, (1) if the first bullet has the second fastest speed then it survives with positive probability (the fastest speed would be obvious), and (2) if it has the slowest speed then it is eventually destroyed with probability one. \citet{SiTo2016a} also have related results.
+Finally, let us mention that \citet*{DyJuKiRa2016a} have recently proved that in the case where the law of the speeds has support a finite set in $(0,\infty)$, (1) if the first bullet has the second fastest speed then it survives with positive probability (the fastest speed would be obvious), and (2) if it has the slowest speed then it is eventually destroyed with probability one. \citet{SiTo2016a} also have related results.
 These two papers also contain interesting discussions of the relevant connections with in probability and physics literature.
-To the best of our knowledge, the results in \cite{DyJuKiRa2016a} and \cite{SiTo2016a} are the only non-trivial results on the infinite model that has been proved rigorously.
+To the best of our knowledge, the results in \cite{DyJuKiRa2016a} and \cite{SiTo2016a} are the only non-trivial results on the infinite model that have been proved rigorously.

 \begin{rem}Let us mention that the colliding bullet problem has already appeared in the physics literature under the name ``ballistic annihilation''.
-There compared to the present model, the roles of times and space are exchanged: one sees the bullets as the particles in some gas model; the particles move with constant (random) speeds, initially from from different points in space, and the main question is to infer the evolution in the density of particles as times evolves.
+There compared to the present model, the roles of times and space are exchanged: one sees the bullets as the particles in some gas model; the particles move with constant (random) speeds, initially from different points in space, and the main question is to infer the evolution in the density of particles as times evolves.
 For more details, see for instance \cite{ElFr1985a,BeRe1993a,KrReLe1995a,BeFe1995a,DrReFrPi1995a,Piasecki1995a,ErToWe1998a,KrSi2001a,Trizac2002b,Trizac2002a}. \end{rem}